lsu-ddem/intro-to-esports/content/4-Game/3_Lesson_3/_index.en.md

 #### Introduction/Gain Attention

-- **Video of the Day:** The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.- This will be known as the daily meme.
-These will be placed in the students journals.
+- **Video of the Day:** The class will begin with an image that is hopefully game related to the student and have them write a story about what is just off the boundary of the picture.

 #### Project
 -   After the daily meme the students will begin to work on their resources to complete their games.